Improve Donor Engagement by Telling the Whole Story

 - Post a video on your website to launch your impact story

 - Email one to fundraisers when they’re partway to their goal

 - Interview a new character (constituent, volunteer, staff) in your project’s story

 - Film a recap or thank you video at the end of your project

 To conclude a school-building project, buildOn filmed their student volunteers sharing about their rewarding experiences in the field.
 While the video is uploaded on YouTube, they also cross-promoted it on Twitter to reach a larger audience.

 — buildOn (@buildOn) August 31, 2014

 4. Curate Scenes From Your Story

 A unique element of transmedia storytelling is its interactive nature.
-When you use different platforms, especially social networks, you can invite people to dialogue with your story and enter an ongoing conversation.
+When you use different platforms, especially social networks, invite people to dialogue with your story and enter an ongoing conversation.
 This gives you the chance to feature supporters as contributors and characters of your story.

 Create a broader, more dynamic storyline around your next project or event.
 Building a live feed of content, using a range of online tools, will create – and sustain – a richer experience for your supporters, compelling them to follow along with your activity.
 Make sure to build in calls to action within your chapters so your audience knows what to do next.
 Strategize your content production and your story will come to life!